HTarzwell/downTime/README.md

 Accidentally added a user_id parameter to my table, thus forcing me to add an ownership parameter well before I thought I would need to?
 Whoops.

 Created all curl requests and ran them with success!
-Adding relationships between the users and the resource controllers looked harder than it was.
-(Or so she says...)
+I had fantastic support from mentors and teachers.

 Began work later in the day on the client app, building the sign-up function from scratch.
 It was not a challenge once I realized that I had tried to run my